Jump to table of contents

 Tests for pull requests #

-A Travis check in the pull request.
+A list of checks in a pull request.

 Prepare pull requests for testing #

-A single change to an application may involve pull requests to more than one repository.
+A change to an application may involve pull requests to more than one repository.
 For example, a change that impacts pkp-lib and ojs will require two pull requests.

-Travis must be able to locate the correct repository and branch for the pkp-lib submodule in order to run the tests against the correct code.
+GitHub Actions must be able to locate the correct repository and branch for the pkp-lib submodule in order to run the tests against the correct code.
 To do this, an extra commit with a special commit message, Submodule update ##<username>/<branch>##, is added to the application repository.

 cd path/to/ojs